A 5-Step Guide to Planning for Retirement… Even if It’s Decades Away

-Considering picking up a side gig or extra shifts, or asking for a raise at work.
+Considering picking up a side hustle or extra shifts, or asking for a raise at work.

 Step Five: Avoid Common Mistakes

-As you continue to stash money away and watch that nest egg grow, there are a few things to keep in mind.
-There’s nothing worse than thinking your financial planning is on track until the last minute.
-Here are some common mistakes to avoid.
+As you continue to stash money away and watch that nest egg grow, watch for these common mistakes to avoid.

 Not Preparing for Health Expenses

 Even if you don’t have an HSA, you’ve got to plan for substantial health care costs in retirement.
-According to Fidelity Investments, a couple that was 65 in 2018 would need $280,000 on average just for health expenses in retirement.
+According to Fidelity Investments, a couple who were 65 in 2018 would need $280,000 on average just for health expenses in retirement.

 If you’re younger, you may think of substantial out-of-pocket health expenses as a once-in-a-blue-moon occurrence.
 In retirement, they’re likely to be a monthly expense.
 And the costs of long-term care can quickly add up to staggering sums.